nanoant/WebFrameworkBenchmark/README.md

 ### Conclusions

-As expected *Java* solutions outperform any other.
-2nd & 3rd places are occupied by native C frameworks - *libmicrohttpd* and *Onion*, which are very interesting solutions if you want to create small web apps with minimal dependencies.
+As expected *Java* solution - [Undertow][undertow] is most optimized.
+2nd & 3rd
+places are occupied by native C frameworks - [Kore][kore] and [libmicrohttpd][mhttpd].

-One should also notice *Nim* performance, which compares to *Node* & *Ruby*, but runs only on single core!
-(1 of 12). *Nim* and its async HTTP server module are very young projects, and multi-threaded version is already in plans.
-It has great potential to be next no. 1 in next iteration of this benchmark.
+Finally new [fasthttp][fasthttp] *Go* solution takes 4th place, being very close to the top 3. *Go* is very flexible little language, improving productivity and it is used already by many companies to deliver some heavy-load network services.

 It has to be also observed that different frameworks generated different amount of data due different HTTP headers being used.